-Dr. Aiesha Turman: Educator, Writer, Curriculum Developer, Creator.
+Dr. Aiesha Turman: Educator, Writer, Cultural Producer.

 As she works, Dr. Turman develops research pockets, micro sites that allow her to gather information and ideas.
 Here are a few examples:

 Dr. Turman is currently serving as faculty in the Africana Studies Department of Nassau Community College.